sebastianchristopher/Java8OCANotes/README.md

 ### Virtual Methods
 * the most important feature of polymorphism is virtual methods
 * a virtual method is a method in which the specific implementation is not determined until runtime
-* all non-final, non-static and non-private methods are considered virtual method
+* all non-final, non-static and non-private methods are considered virtual methods
-* if you call a method that ovverrides a method on an object, you get the overridden method, even if the call to the method is on a parent method or within the parent class
+* if you call a method that overrides a method on an object, you get the overridden method, even if the call to the method is on a parent method or within the parent class
 ```java
 class Mammal {
 	public void info() {